dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 1. When credit and leverage expand faster than the underlying economy, you are creating an unsable system.
 I can use my house to borrow more than the growth of the GDP.
 1. There is no well-accepted model that suggests a "fair" value for Bitcoin.
 1. US economy: From cash to ash
+1. Bitcoin: As long as there's buying, there's value.
+But when the buying goes away, so does the value.